daroscode/xtremedrupal/web/modules/contrib/blazy/docs/TROUBLESHOOTING.md

    * Add enough min-height per breakpoint to the grid root container.
 See and override `blazy.nativegrid.css` to better suit your site needs.
    * If you don't want all these headaches, consider a more robust GridStack.
-It may take care these type of issues for you.
+It may take care these types of issues for you.

 ### 13. BLAZY IMAGES DO NOT LOAD
 Images does not load within hidden tabs, or other hidden containers: